Griffin Research Lab

-On a personal note, I grew up in Massachusetts and am a big Boston sports fan.
-I'm married to a wonderful woman (Ann) whom I have known since I was a first-year student in college.
-We have two terrific, really cute kids (Liam and Meredith).
-As a family, we love movies (especially Pixar), travel (especially to the beach), and playing and watching sports (Go Owls!).
-We also have a big yellow dog named Lucy.
+On a more personal note, Dr. Griffin grew up in Massachusetts, is a huge Boston sports fan and is married to a wonderful woman (Ann) whom he's known since he was a first-year student in college (not listed in order of importance, of course!).
+Rob and Ann have two terrific, really cute kids (Liam and Meredith) and as a family, they love movies (especially Pixar), travel (especially to the beach), and playing and watching sports (Go Owls!).

 Dr. Griffin received a Ph.D. in Chemical Engineering with a minor in Environmental Engineering Science in 2000 from the California Institute of Technology in Pasadena, California.
 Since 2000, Griffin has held various academic positions, the most recent of which is Senior Associate Dean for the School of Engineering, which follows his service to the Department of Civil and Environmental Engineering as their Chair from 2015-2019, both at Rice University in Houston, Texas.Faculty Profile

 Field of expertise: Atmospheric chemistry, with a focus specifically on field campaigns, laboratory experiments, and computational simulations that elucidate the processes that lead to particulate matter formation in the troposphere.
 Dr. Griffin and his group have published over 100 scientific papers in this field.
 He is a past recipient of both a National Science Foundation CAREER Award and a University Corporation for Atmospheric Research Faculty Fellowship and currently serves as a scientific advisory committee member for several groups interested in air quality in Texas.
 Dr. Griffin currently serves his profession as a member of the American Association for Aerosol Research, the American Geophysical Union, the American Chemical Society, and the Association of Environmental Engineering and Science Professors.